andrew/ultimate-awesome/README.md

 - [free-shell-scripting-resources](https://github.com/getvmio/free-shell-scripting-resources) - Shell Scripting Free Resources | This repo collects 12 of free resources for Shell Scripting. 🐚 Automate your world with our Shell Scripting Forge repository!
 Dive into comprehensive resources and an interactive playground for mastering shell scripting.
 Perfect for system administrators, DevOps e.
 - [free-web-development-resources](https://github.com/getvmio/free-web-development-resources) - Web Development Free Resources | This repo collects 79 of free resources for Web Development. 🌐 Craft the future of the web with our Web Dev Workshop repository!
 Explore a comprehensive collection of free courses and resources covering all aspects of web development.
 With an interactive online pl.
 - [awesome-web-design](https://github.com/gnas256/awesome-web-design) - Credit: Nicole Saidy.
+- [awesome-auto-annotation](https://github.com/goldener-data/awesome-auto-annotation) - Curated list of repositories and resources about the automation of data labeling (automatically generate the annotation allowing AI pipelines to be trained).
 - [awesome-sre-tools](https://github.com/gorkemozlu/awesome-sre-tools) - A curated list of Site Reliability and Production Engineering tools.
+- [awesome-digital-manufacturing](https://github.com/growbotics-ai/awesome-digital-manufacturing) - A curated collection of high-quality, open-source digital manufacturing projects, tools, software, and resources.
+This repository highlights cutting-edge advancements that inspire and propel the digital manufacturing community forward.
 - [awesome-repositories](https://github.com/guduf/awesome-repositories) - List of usefull GitHub repositories.
 - [awesome-book-course-list](https://github.com/guhjy/awesome-book-course-list) - 超棒的课程、书籍和博客列表.
 - [awesome_AGI4Robotics](https://github.com/GUOkekkk/awesome_AGI4Robotics) - Some documents/code/paper/software for the AGI on Robotics.